Telephone Number Spoofing: Personal Injury Solicitor Sets Out The Types Of Telephone Scams To Look Out For And What To Do If You Are Affected

-On reporting my complaint to the authorities I learnt of something called “spoofing”.
+On reporting my complaint to the authorities we learnt of something called “spoofing”.

 It seems that this “spoofing” can be done when calling from an internet or VOIP phone (voice over internet protocol).
-Such phones do not have a real number in the true sense as would be the case if the call was made from a typical hard-wired analogue phone.
-This allows technology to show a false number as the caller.
+Such phones do not have a real number in the true sense, as would be the case if the call was made from a typical hard-wired analogue phone.
+This allows technology to show a different number ID than the one actually used as the caller.

 Be warned: Spoofing extends not just to phone calls – but email spoofing.
 Here it is as though the email came from another email address.

-To see a Wikipedia article that I found detailing the different types of spoofing click: https://en.wikipedia.org/wiki/Spoofing_attack
+See the Wikipedia article detailing the different types of spoofing.

 What can a business do if they suspect spoofing is occurring?

-As a solicitor – I am aware that anyone expressly or impliedly representing they are a solicitor when they are not – is committing a criminal offence.
-This would be the case if someone is spoofing my solicitor business office number.
+As a solicitors’ practice – we are aware that anyone expressly or impliedly representing they are a solicitor when they are not – is committing a criminal offence.
+This would be the case if someone is spoofing a solicitor business office number.